B1Z0N/iahr/README.md

 * Change `tagall` to create multiple messages so that it works
 * Simplify access rights commands interface
 * Add commands to get access rights user and chat lists for specific command
-* Command that lets you define global constants
+* Command that lets you define global constants(text, media, people)
 * Remove messages after specific time passed
+* Text to voice
+* Sticker quotes and it's search
+* Overlay two audios

 ### Core features

 * Dynamic command creation(see branch [alias](https://github.com/B1Z0N/iahr/tree/alias))

   something like `.alias r[oneword x: .concat .split $1]r`  and then `.oneword [nice nice day] => niceniceday`
+* Autocompletion like in shell with help of some special character(e.g. '-')
+* Does tags enough?
+If no, you can always implement modules.
+* Save data in telegram, like a permanent storage(implement a db interface?)
+* Formalization of parsing algorithm with lex/yacc

 ### Documentation

 * Document all config.json

+### Tests

+* Mock telegram api integration tests

 # Naming